open-resources/dash_curriculum/tutorial/part4/chapter12.md

 JupyterDash(external_stylesheets=[dbc.themes.SLATE])
 ```

 What hides behind `dbc.themes.SLATE` is the link `https://cdn.jsdelivr.net/npm/bootswatch@5.1.3/dist/slate/bootstrap.min.css`.
 And the contents of that link is what will define the design of the components in your app.
 One such component can be a header `html.H1()`.
-If you use the `Slate` theme, the default font color of your heading will be of a light grey type (need specifics)?
+If you use the `Slate` theme, the default font color of your heading will be of a light grey type with the RGB code `(170, 170, 170)`.
 In the context of the theme, this particular color is mapped to `text-body`.
 And if you do a little search in the link above, you'll find *one* occurence of `text-body` in the `css` file in the link above:

     text-body{--bs-text-opacity:1;color:rgba(var(--bs-body-color-rgb),var(--bs-text-opacity))